prasunanand/prasunanand.github.io/about.md

 permalink: /about/
 ---

-Prasun is involved with different open-source projects aimed at super fast Scientific Computing on Ruby and D. He is a huge supporter of Open-source software and loves Bioinformatics.
+I am with different open-source projects aimed at super fast Scientific Computing on Ruby and D. I am a huge supporter of Open-source software and loves Bioinformatics.

-He is highly motivated to bring Scientific Computing to Ruby.
+I am highly motivated to bring Scientific Computing to Ruby.

+I am currently working on with the [Genenetwork](https://github.com/GENENETWORK) project, building `Faster-LMM-D`, a GWAS tool for HPC devices.
+Faster_LMM_D supports Linear Mixed Models.
+Bayesian Sparse Models are on the way.
+It has a GPU backend that helps it run on CUDA and OpenCL environment.

+I am also simultaneously working on [RbCUDA](https://github.com/prasunanand/rbcuda): CUDA bindings for Ruby.
+The project has been awarded Ruby Grant 2017 by Ruby Association, Japan.
+RbCUDA is the fastest Ruby library for matrix multiplication.

-He worked as a student developer for Ruby Science Foundation for **Google Summer of Code 2016** on the project **"Port NMatrix to JRuby"**.
+I worked as a student developer for Ruby Science Foundation for **Google Summer of Code 2016** on the project **["Port NMatrix to JRuby"](https://summerofcode.withgoogle.com/archive/2016/projects/4640058522992640/)**.

-He worked as a student developer for Ruby Science Foundation for **Google Summer of Code 2017** on the project **"Creating the fastest math libraries for Ruby/JRuby by using the GPU through OpenCL and ArrayFire"**.
+I worked as a student developer for Ruby Science Foundation for **Google Summer of Code 2017** on the project **["Creating the fastest math libraries for Ruby/JRuby by using the GPU through OpenCL and ArrayFire"](https://summerofcode.withgoogle.com/archive/2017/projects/5200694831218688/)**.

-He is currently working on with the [Genenetwork](https://github.com/GENENETWORK) project, building GWAS tool for HPC devices, and [RbCUDA](https://github.com/prasunanand/rbcuda) project.

 # Educational Qualifications